 The first, and most important, part is to think hard about the kind of place you want to live in the first place.
 Now, some of this is just about your favorite activities and pastimes.
 Is your kayak or surfboard collecting dust in your basement storage compartment?
 Maybe it’s time to head to the coast for a while.
 If your hiking boots haven’t seen the sun in a while, maybe the mountains will motivate you to get moving.

 But you also want to choose a location based on resources and amenities.
 Proximity to a certain church or school can help you participate in your chosen community and feel more at home, and nearby access to a grocery store, laundromat, or gym can make day-to-day life less of a hassle.

-The best long-term RV parks will offer monthly rates for a few hundred dollars, which will include basic hookups like electricity, water, and possibly sewer, cable, and WiFi.
-You may need to trek to the front of the park to visit a dump site in some cases, and certain parks’ “free WiFi” can be overcrowded and slow enough to be basically unusable — check out our guide to staying connected on the road here.
+Keep in mind that this fee may not include utilities like electricity or Wi-Fi, and not all campgrounds have sewer connections at each individual site.
+You may need to trek to the front of the park to visit a dump site in some cases, and certain parks’ “free Wi-Fi” can be overcrowded and slow enough to be basically unusable — check out our guide to staying connected on the road here.

 There’s one more thing you should consider if you’re looking for affordable campsites while full-time RVing, and that’s your Passport America membership.

 You’ve likely already joined Passport America if you’re on the road frequently — and if not, it’s worth considering.
 It’s the only discount camping club that gets you a full 50% off your campsite accommodation fees at almost 1900 developed campgrounds across the country, including some locations in Mexico and Canada.
 (That’s a whole lot of options to choose from!)